Elections and Voting Rights 2022: What You Can Do Now

 IMPORTANT INFORMATION AND DATES

-2. Check your registration and get your sample ballot.
+- Look up your sample ballot, so you can decide who to vote for before you head to the polls.
 District lines have changed, and there may be some races on the ballot you didn’t know about!
-To find your sample ballot, look up your voter registration by clicking here, then scroll down.
+To find your sample ballot, look up your voter registration by clicking here, then scroll down to the bottom.

 Races on the ballot include: